 - Use action words e.g. made, walked, bought.

-D. Read the examples of recount texts below.
+D. Read an example of recount text below.

 A Day Out